oscarotero/oscarotero.gal/en/index.md

 - I'm working as _product designer_ at [marketgoo](https://www.marketgoo.com/).
 - I'm the maintaner, with **Miguel Calvo**, of the [project HA!](https://historia-arte.com/).
-- I'm developing 🔥 [Lume](https://lumeland.github.io/), a static site generator
+- I'm the maintainer of 🔥 [Lume](https://lume.land), a static site generator for Deno.
-  for Deno.
 - And designing the new web for the typographic studio [NM type](http://www.nmtype.com/)